sigasi/sigasi_insights/manual/projectsetup.md

 means that new projects will be located in the workspace folder.
 Alternatively, you can uncheck the checkbox and choose an arbitrary location for your project.
-This is especially useful if you want to *use Sigasi with an existing design*.
+This is especially useful if you want to *use Sigasi Studio with an existing design*.

 After creating a new project, you can add existing files by dragging them from your filesystem into the project explorer.
 New files can be